Louis-Aime/Milesian-calendar/Misc_Date_Properties/README.md

 Package CBCCE is used.
 * getFrenchRevDate : the day date as a three elements object: .year, .month, .date; .month is 0 to 12.
 Conversion is in local time.
 Month 12 is for the Complementary days.
-* getFrenchRevUTCDate :  same as above, in UTC time.
+* getUTCFrenchRevDate :  same as above, in UTC time.
 * setTimeFromFrenchRev (year, month, date, hours, minutes, seconds, milliseconds) : set Time from rev. calendar date + local hour.
 * setUTCTimeFromFrenchRev : (year, month, date, hours, minutes, seconds, milliseconds) : same as above, from UTC
 * toIntlFrenchRevDateString : return a string with the date elements in Revolutionary